Back-to-school discounts for teachers, students

 Target also plans to offer discounts to teachers, school staff, and students.

-The chain’s popular Teacher Prep Event begins Sunday, July 17.
-It will continue through Sept.
-10, and gives teachers a 15% discount on school supplies.
+The chain’s popular Teacher Prep Event begins Sunday, July 17 and will continue through Sept.
+10. It gives teachers a 15% discount on school supplies.

-All K-12 teachers, homeschool teachers, teachers working at daycare centers and early childhood learning centers, university or college professors and vocational/trade/technical schoolteachers with valid identification are eligible.
+All K-12 teachers, homeschool teachers, teachers working at daycare centers and early childhood learning centers, university or college professors and vocational/trade/technical schoolteachers with valid ID are eligible.

 Target also plans to offer a one-time 20% discount for college students through Sept.
-3. The discount is available through Target Circle.
+3. Some purchases are excluded.